sgrvinod/a-PyTorch-Tutorial-to-Object-Detection/README.md

 ![](./img/predconv3.jpg)

 Voilà!
-The channel values at each position of the localization predictions represent the encoded offsets with respect to the priors at the position.
+The channel values at each position of the localization predictions represent the encoded offsets with respect to the priors at that position.

 Now, **do the same with the class predictions.** Assume `n_classes = 3`.

 ![](./img/predconv4.jpg)

-You can see that the class scores for each prior can be grouped in sets of three.
+Similar to before, these channels represent the class scores for the priors at that position.

 Now that we understand what the predictions for the feature map from `conv9_2` look like, we can **reshape them into a more amenable form.**